Changelog

 Research workflows

-This release brings the Free Man Creator (FMC) curatorial layer (anthroposophy.eu — pages, schemas, structured quoted-span records, and GA cross-references) onto the same MCP surface as the GA.
-Workflows it makes practical:
+This release adds the Free Man Creator (FMC) curatorial layer (anthroposophy.eu — pages, schemas, structured quoted-span records, and GA cross-references) to the MCP surface alongside the GA.

-fetch_fmc_page("Krishna_impulse")returns ordered curatorial chunks (lead, sections, subsections, discussion notes) plusquoted_spanrecords with provenance. - Show me schema FMC00.NNN.
+fetch_fmc_page("Krishna_impulse")returns ordered curatorial chunks (lead, sections, subsections, discussion notes) plusquoted_spanrecords with provenance. - Schema retrieval.

 traverse_anthroposophy_linksruns BFS over the FMC cross-link graph (depth 1-3, configurable max-nodes).